 Out of these three, MigrateGuru supports the first two types of migrations.
 Let's look at these two in details.

 1.)
-Migrating your blog to a new domain name
+Migrating your blog from old domain name to a new domain name

 If you are changing the domain name of your blog, here's how you can use MigrateGuru to migrate your blog to that new domain name: